KnapsackPro/docs.knapsackpro.com/libraries/knapsack_pro-ruby/guide.md

 <h4>Step for RSpec</h4>

 <p>
-Add at the beginning of your spec/spec_helper.rb:
+Add at the beginning of your spec/rails_helper.rb or spec/spec_helper.rb:
 </p>

 {% highlight ruby %}